Attention-Guided Contrastive Role Representations for Multi-Agent Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Agent Heterogeneity.} As a compelling paradigm, the CTDE framework~\citep{foerster2016learning} has successfully yielded numerous algorithms~\citep{lowe2017multi,son2019qtran,wang2023more}.
-Many of them share policy parameters to improve learning efficiency and scale to large-scale systems, which inevitably results in homogeneous behaviors across agents~\citep{liu2022heterogeneous}.
-To promote diversity, SePS~\citep{christianos2021scaling} partitions agents into a fixed set of groups and shares parameters within the same group only, while ignoring the evolving dynamics of the team.
-GoMARL~\citep{zhang2023automatic} presents an automatic grouping mechanism and encourages diversity across different groups with a similarity-diversity regularizer.
+\textbf{Agent Heterogeneity.} As a compelling paradigm, CTDE~\citep{foerster2016learning} has yielded numerous algorithms~\citep{lowe2017multi,son2019qtran,wang2023more}.
+Many of them share policy parameters to improve learning efficiency and scale to large-scale systems, which results in homogeneous behaviors across agents~\citep{liu2022heterogeneous}.
+To promote diversity, SePS~\citep{christianos2021scaling} partitions agents into a fixed set of groups and shares parameters within the same group only, while ignoring evolving dynamics of the team.
+GoMARL~\citep{zang2023automatic} generates dynamic groups with an automatic grouping mechanism to possess diverse strategies.
 MAVEN~\citep{mahajan2019maven} learns diverse exploratory behaviors by introducing a latent space for hierarchical control.
 CDS~\citep{li2021celebrating} equips each agent with an additional local Q-function to decompose the policy to the shared and non-shared part.
 EOI~\citep{jiang2021emergence} promotes individuality by encouraging agents to visit their own familiar observations.
 CIA~\citep{liu2023contrastive} boosts agent distinguishability in value decomposition via contrastive learning.
 While differentiating each agent from the rest, these methods neglect the development of effective team composition with implicit task allocation, and might hinder the discovery of sophisticated coordination patterns.

 \textbf{Role Emergence.} Researchers have also introduced the role concept into multi-agent tasks~\citep{sims2008automated,lhaksmana2018role,xia2023dynamic,cao2023linda}, or similarly, the concept of skills~\citep{yang2020hierarchical} or subtasks~\citep{yuan2022multi}.
 ROMA~\citep{wang2020roma} conditions individual policies on roles and solely relies on the current observation to generate the role embedding, which might be inadequate for capturing complex agent behaviors.
 RODE~\citep{wang2021rode} associates each role with a fixed subset of the full action space to reduce learning complexity.
 Following RODE, SIRD~\citep{zeng2023effective} transforms role discovery into hierarchical action space clustering.
 Nonetheless, they neglect the evolving dynamics of the team since roles are kept fixed in the training stage.
 For dynamic role assignment, some works learn identity representations to group agents during training, and maintain a selection strategy to realize the assignment from agents to skills~\citep{liu2022heterogeneous} or subtasks~\citep{yang2022ldsa,iqbal2022alma}.
 Nevertheless, they encode the identity solely from a one-hot vector, which might be insufficient to distinguish complex agent characteristics.
 COPA~\citep{liu2021coach} realizes dynamic role allocation via periodically distributing a global view of team composition to each agent even in execution.
 However, it relaxes the CTDE constraint by introducing communication during decentralized execution, and the global composition is simply sampled from a fixed set of teams.